 The more information you collect at the scene of the accident, the better.
 Important details include:

 If you have a spare piece of paper, it's useful to sketch the scene of the accident to highlight where cars are positioned.
 Also, you should take lots of photos at the scene of the accident, as these will help you to remember specific details and could later be used as evidence.

 The Road Traffic Act dictates failing to stop's an illegal offence and drivers could face a penalty of up to £5,000 plus 5-10 points on their licence.
 They could also be found guilty of failing to report, which carries the same penalties.

 Courts are able to disqualify drivers for failing to stop or report a collision; this often happens when both offences are committed at the same time.
 Drivers could also face a maximum of six months imprisonment.

 Under the Road Traffic Act, you must report any accident involving: dogs, goats, horses, cattle, donkeys, mules, sheep and pigs.

 If you hit any other animal (such as a deer or cat), you're not legally required to report it to the police but you may still wish to inform them.

 As a condition of your car insurance policy, you must tell your insurer if you're involved in an accident, even if you don't want to make a claim.
 This should be done within 48 hours of the incident and failure to do so could invalidate your cover.

 If you wish to make a claim and you weren't at fault for the accident, your insurer will try to get the cost of dealing with your claim back from the other driver's insurer.
 If successful, your no claims discount may not be affected.

-If you are at fault for the accident then your insurance provider will attempt to make contact with the third party in order to help settle their claim.
-It is important that you notify your provider of any correspondence you receive from other parties involved so that they can handle the response.
+If you're found to be at fault for the accident then your provider will attempt to make contact with the third party (the other driver) in order to help settle their claim.
+It's important you tell your insurer of all correspondence you receive from other parties involved so they can handle the response.